marked-gil/goodwill-events/README.md

 In the 'Seat Reservation' page for a particular event, which only signed-in users can access, the SVG seat map's small boxes can be toggled (selected or deselected).
 When selected, the grey box will turn green; and when deselected, it will turn back to grey.
 The blue boxes, on the other hand, cannot be clicked as they are already 'reserved' or 'unavailable'.
 However, if the blue boxes are the reservations made by the current user, then they can be updated or deselected by clicking the 'cancel' button (x button) at the page footer.

 Only a maximum of 2 seats can be selected and reserved by a user per event.
-If the user attempts to select more than 2 seats, a feedback message stating `You've reached the maximum of 2 seats per user` will be flashed.
+If the user attempts to select more than two (2) seats, a feedback message stating `You've reached the maximum of 2 seats per user` will be flashed.

 The seats selected by the user are displayed at the footer of the page.